spdx/spdx-3-model/model/AI/Properties/informationAboutApplication.md

 ## Description

-InformationAboutApplication describes any relevant information in free form text about how the AI model is used inside the software, as well as any relevant pre-processing steps, third party APIs etc.
+A free form text that describes any relevant information about how the AI model is used inside the software, as well as any relevant pre-processing steps, third party APIs etc.

 ## Metadata

 - name: informationAboutApplication
 - Nature: DataProperty
 - Range: xsd:string